Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Contributing 6,000 a year for 30 years at a 40% marginal rate generates 72,000 of lifetime tax relief — money the government effectively adds to your retirement pot. upper-rate taxpayers gain disproportionately because relief scales with marginal rate.
+Contributing 6,000 a year for 30 years at a 40% marginal rate generates 72,000 of lifetime tax relief — the tax that would otherwise have been paid on the amount contributed.
+Taxpayers on higher marginal rates see proportionally more relief, because the saving scales directly with the rate.

 Quick example